alaydeliwala/RPS/README.md

 ### Love to Help? :sweat:
-Are you great with React or React Native and woudl to help?
+Are you great with React or React Native and would to help?
 Any help would be greatly  Email me: ahdeliwala@gmail.com

 ### Built with React-Native :sunglasses:
-RPS was built React-Nativ, a versitile lanague developed by Facbeook and makes it easy to run on any platform.
-React-Native provides an easy mobile development enviorment by having scalable components using javascript.
+RPS was built React-Native, a versatile language developed by Facebook and makes it easy to run on any platform.
+React-Native provides an easy mobile development environment by having scalable components using JavaScript.